Charles B. McVay III: Exoneration

 Over fifty years after the incident, a 12-year-old student in Pensacola, Florida, Hunter Scott, was instrumental in raising awareness of the miscarriage of justice carried out at the captain's court-martial.
 As part of a school project for the National History Day program, the young man interviewed nearly 150 survivors of the Indianapolis sinking and reviewed 800 documents.
 His testimony before the U.S. Congress brought national attention to the situation.

 In October 2000, the United States Congress passed a Sense of Congress resolution that McVay's record should reflect that "he is exonerated for the loss of the USS Indianapolis."
-President Clinton also signed the resolution.
-Commander Hashimoto died five days before the exoneration (on 25 October).
+President Bill Clinton also signed the resolution.
+Commander Mochitsura Hashimoto died five days before the exoneration (on October 25).

 In May 2001, Secretary of the Navy Gordon R. England ordered Captain William Toti, former commanding officer of USS Indianapolis (SSN-697), to enter the Sense of Congress resolution into McVay's official Navy personnel record.

 Awards and decorations

 In popular culture

-McVay's ship, but not McVay himself, is mentioned in the 1975 blockbuster movie Jaws, in which the character of Quint is portrayed as a survivor of the incident.

 In 1978, the events surrounding McVay's court-martial were dramatized in The Failure to ZigZag by playwright John B. Ferzacca.
-The 1991 made-for-television movie Mission of the Shark: The Saga of the U.S.S.
-Indianapolis depicts the ordeal of the men of the Indianapolis during her last voyage (with McVay portrayed by Stacy Keach), as does the 2016 film USS Indianapolis: Men of Courage (with McVay portrayed by Nicolas Cage).
+McVay has been portrayed by Stacy Keach in the 1991 made-for-television movie Mission of the Shark: The Saga of the U.S.S.
+Indianapolis and Nicolas Cage in the 2016 film USS Indianapolis: Men of Courage.
 Also in 2016, USS Indianapolis: The Legacy was released.
 It is an in-depth film where the survivors tell the story of what happened and they speak about the aftermath of the tragic event.
 In 2019, PBS released a 90-minute documentary titled USS Indianapolis: The Final Chapter.

+Captain McVay appears in the Jaws prequel novel "The Book of Quint" by Ryan Dacko.